gamemann/XDP-Firewall/README.md

 make && sudo make install
 ```

+### Issues On Ubuntu 20.04
+If you have issues on Ubuntu 20.04 or earlier, please refer to the reply on [this](https://github.com/gamemann/XDP-Firewall/issues/41#issuecomment-1758701008) issue.

+Basically, Clang/LLVM 12 or above is required and I'd recommend running Linux kernel 5.15 or above.

 ### BPF For/While Loop Support
 This project requires for/while loop support with BPF.
 Older kernels will not support this and output an error such as: